 Students whose projects involve industrial collaboration undertake a 3-month (approx.) placement at our industrial collaborators.
 This provides students with experience of working in an industrial setting.
 Work undertaken on the placement will prioritise techniques and approaches that are relevant to the project, but which are not available within Oxford, ensuring that students maximise the skills gained within their DPhil.
 Students are supported during their industrial placements by industrial mentors and visits from Oxford supervisors.

 All of the directors have been inspired to conduct medically-relevant research by interactions with patients.
-To provide a clinical perspective on research all students undertake a placement in a hospital or other clinical setting.
+To provide a clinical perspective on research all students undertake a placement in a hospital or other clinical setting, where possible.
 This will further inspire students to address major societal needs in their work.

 Flexible career placements

 Flexible funding to support short-term postdoctoral activities is available.